swapn0652/AttendX/README.md

 # AttendX
 An AI based attendance app that uses **face-api.js** to mark attendance of student using face recognition.

+> ⚠️ This project was originally developed and published under [my old GitHub account](https://github.com/swapn652/AttendX), which I no longer have access to.

 ### My submission for Hack-R-Play 2.0 organised by ReactPlay.io

 ### Link to the blog: